-Step 1 - Setting the tiles
+Step 1 – Fixing / Setting the tiles

-Step 2 - Sealing.
-Please note that sealing has to be performed before grouting, otherwise grout can penetrate the porous surface of the tiles.
+Please note that the first coat of sealer must be applied before grouting, otherwise grout can penetrate the porous surface of these tiles.

-Step 3 – Grouting
+Step 3 – Grouting.

 Before grouting tiles should be allowed to dry for at least 24 hours.

-Step 4 - After treatment
+Step 4 - After Grouting